Kaplan Force

 Kaplan Force (Hebrew: כוח קפלן) is a liberal umbrella organization based in Israel, that is carrying out demonstrations against Netanyahu's government.
 Kaplan Force define themselves as a civil force of a collection of liberal protest organizations in Israel.
-They've demonstrated at the 2023 Israeli judicial reform protests and now demonstrating at Israeli hostage deal protests.
-Kaplan Force is named after Kaplan Street which is where anti-government protests usually take place in Israel.
+They've demonstrated at the 2023 Israeli judicial reform protests and at the Israeli hostage deal protests.
+Also informally known as the Kaplanists, the Kaplan Force is named after Kaplan Street which is where anti-government protests usually take place in Israel.